HappyMelly/teller/README.md

 3. Open the application in a web browser and run Evolutions to populate the database
     * open [http://localhost:9000](http://localhost:9000)
     * on the _Database 'default' needs evolution!_ page, click _Apply this script now!_
-4. Update database (required to give you access by your Twitter account)
+4. Update database (required to give you access by your Twitter account).
+Alternatively, add a Facebook profile URL, a Google+ profile URL or a LinkedIn public profile URL, in the appropriate table columns.

         update PERSON set TWITTER_HANDLE="[your twitter id]" where TWITTER_HANDLE="happy_melly";